top of page

 LEMON & ALMOND CAKE

 Baked for the recent Yoga & Creativity day retreat, this moist, zesty cake is perfect with a cup of fresh mint tea.
+Tastes good made with orange as an alternative to lemon.

-2 large, un-waxed lemons 6 eggs
+2 large, un-waxed lemons or a large orange

 450g ground almonds